cyn1x/zacvukovic.com/docs/portfolio/childcare-safety.md

 # Childcare Safety

-<strong>Childcare Safety</strong> is part of a series of <strong>educational VR applications</strong> developed in collaboration with <strong>Meta</strong> to highlight the effectiveness of <strong>virtual reality in education.</strong> This app trains users to <strong>identify and sort hazards</strong> in a childcare environment, enhancing safety awareness through interactive learning.
+Childcare Safety is part of a series of educational VR applications developed in collaboration with Meta to highlight the effectiveness of virtual reality in education.
+This app trains users to identify and sort hazards in a childcare environment, enhancing safety awareness through interactive learning.

 ## My Role & Contributions